 Having a star can bring its own stresses.
 One owner of a small place told me that after getting his he had a lot of demands to include many more expensive bottles on his wine list.
 How can you possibly have a Michelin star if that's your best bottle of wine? one lady apparently commented.
 Yes, your turnover will probably increase, but that's a lot of stock to have to hold, just in case.
 At the extreme end, French chef Bernard Loiseau committed suicide because of his imminent demotion from three to two stars.
 Closer to home, Don and Wendy Matheson at Boath House in Nairn wanted to hand back their star because of the pressure it put on the business in terms of diners' expectations.
 (The place has now changed hands.)
 Celebrity chef Nathan Outlaw deliberately restructured his menu from the two star standard so he could, in his own words, start to enjoy cooking once again.

 Unlike critic Andy Hayler, who is probably the only person to have eaten in all Michelin's three star joints in the world, my own experience is very limited.
 (The editor of this blog is a real tightwad when it comes to expenses.)
-Most of Scotland's one star eating places, a few in England and further afield, and only two or three meals in two starred restaurants.
+I've sampled most of Scotland's one star eating places, a few in England and further afield, and only two or three meals in two starred restaurants.
 It's enough to get me very confused.
 There was a pub in London with one star.
 I commented that even I would be capable of producing the food served, and I could no more qualify for any cooking award than I could fly in the air.
-Giles Coren once wrote about dining with a couple of one star chefs in a 2* gaffe, desperately trying (and failing) to work out the differences between the respective establishments.
+Giles Coren once wrote about dining with a couple of one star chefs in a 2* gaffe, all desperately trying (and failing) to work out the differences between the respective establishments.

 Restaurant Andrew Fairlie is the only two starred place in Scotland.
 I can see why.
 But travel round a little and your confusion will grow.
 Compare and contrast The Cellar in Anstruther (1 star) with Craig Millar@16 West End in nearby St Monans (no stars); or, in Edinburgh, The Kitchin (1 star) with the near perfect Aizle (no stars).